Bumblebee-Project/bbswitch/README.md

 get disabled on boot:

     bbswitch load_state=0

+Users of `kmod` should create `/etc/modprobe.d/bbswitch.conf` containing `options bbswitch load_state=0` to set the default options.
+To load the module, systemd users should create `/etc/modules-load.d/bbswitch.conf` containing `bbswitch`.

 You have to update your initial ramdisk (initrd) for the changes propagate to the boot process.
 On Debian and Ubuntu, this can performed by running